 - Adult Diabetes Registry

-- In collaboration with the Norwegian Diabetes Register for Adults, we have started a diabetes biobank (Norsk Diabank).
+- In collaboration with the Adult Diabetes Registry, we have started a diabetes biobank (Norsk Diabank)